 Family Communication Project

-The Family Communication Project is an ongoing prevention program that fosters better interpersonal relations, especially around matters of everyday sources of conflict, between the parents and between parents and their adolescent.
-The project, funded by the William T. Grant Foundation in 2007, aims to include 150 families, with data collection on-going.
+The Family Communication Project is an ongoing prevention program that fosters better interpersonal relations, especially around matters of everyday sources of conflict, between the parents and their adolescent.

 The program incorporates innovative and interactive techniques for conveying the material to promote the retention and application of the program content including Nintendo's Wii, movie clips, and physical interaction.
 The randomized-design supports rigorous multiple group/curriculum comparisons and allows for an empirical examination of the specific elements of program effectiveness (i.e. curriculum materials, inclusion of the adolescent in the communication training sessions).